Basava: Early life

 Arjunavad inscription of the Seuna king Kannara, dated 1260 CE An inscription related to Basava and his family details.
 Names references Basavaraj and Sangana Basava.

 Basava was born in 1131 CE in the town of Basavana Bagewadi in the northern part of Karnataka, to Maadhavarasa and Madalambike, a Kannada Orthodox Brahmin family devoted to the Hindu deity Shiva.
 He was named Basava, a Kannada form of the Sanskrit Vrishabha in honor of Nandi bull (carrier of Shiva) and the local Shaivism tradition.

 Basava grew up in Kudalasangama (northwest Karnataka), near the banks of rivers Krishna and its tributary Malaprabha.
 Basava spent twelve years studying in the Hindu temple in the town of Kudalasangama, at Sangameshwara then a Shaivite school of learning, probably of the Lakulisha-Pashupata tradition.

-Basava married Gangambike, a cousin from his mother's side.
-Her father was the provincial prime minister of Bijjala, the Kalachuri king.
+Basava married Nilambike (aliyas-NeelaGangambike) at magalwadi, Her father was the provincial prime minister of Bijjala, the Kalachuri king.
 He began working as an accountant to the court of the king.
-When his maternal uncle died, the king invited him to be the chief minister.
-The king also married Basava's sister named Nagamma.

 As chief minister of the kingdom, Basava used the state treasury to initiate social reforms and religious movement focussed on reviving Shaivism, recognizing and empowering ascetics who were called Jangamas.
 One of the innovative institutions he launched in the 12th century was the Anubhava Mantapa, a public assembly and gathering that attracted men and women across various walks of life from distant lands to openly discuss spiritual, economic and social issues of life.
 He composed poetry in local language, and spread his message to the masses.
 His teachings and verses such as Káyakavé Kailása (Work is the path to Kailasa [bliss, heaven], or work is worship) became popular.

 Literary works

-Several works are attributed to Basava, which are revered in the Veerashaiva Lingayat community.
+Several works are attributed to Basava, which are revered in the Lingayat community.
 These include various Vachana such as the Shat-sthala-vachana (discourses of the six stages of salvation), Kala-jnana-vachana (forecasts of the future), Mantra-gopya, Ghatachakra-vachana and Raja-yoga-vachana.

 Hagiography

-The Basava Purana, a Telugu biographical epic poem, first written by Palkuriki Somanatha in 13th-century, and an updated 14th century Kannada version, written by Bhima Kavi in 1369, are sacred texts in Veerashaiva Lingayat.
+The Basava Purana, a Telugu biographical epic poem, first written by Palkuriki Somanatha in 13th-century, and an updated 14th century Kannada version, written by Bhima Kavi in 1369, are sacred texts in Lingayat.

 Other hagiographic works include the 15th-century Mala Basava-raja-charitre and the 17th-century Vrishabhendra Vijaya, both in Kannada.